 Nestled deep in the New Forest and within 40 acres of beautiful landscaped grounds, your arrival at Rhinefield House it just the start of a very special and unique experience.
 Once you have settled in, why not enjoy a few pre-dinner drinks in our Lounge Bar with views over our ornamental ponds and fountains?
-I recommend you try Lymington Gin with a Fever-Tree Tonic or our seasonal cocktail the Turning Leaf.
+We recommend you try Lymington Gin with a Fever-Tree Tonic or our seasonal cocktail the Turning Leaf.
 Dinner at our 2AA Rosette restaurant The Armada will be extremely memorable with our head chef creating a menu that changes with the seasons using produce from local fields, woodland and farms and the nearby Lymington quay for fresh fish.
 Alternatively, for less formal dining we offer guests the chance to relax in our contemporary Grill Room restaurant.

 With the choice of a hot breakfast cooked to order in addition to a cold delicious buffet, you will be perfectly set up for a leisurely walk in the New Forest.
 With a choice of four walks that you can take from Rhinefield House – ranging from three to seven miles – it is a great way to explore this vast area of stunning heathland and forest, which is bursting with local wildlife.

 If you are feeling energetic enough why not hire a bicycle – with 24 hours notice we can organise bike hire and get them delivered to the hotel, or there are plenty of bike hire shops we can recommend – and explore the endless trails and tarmacked roads, stopping at villages and local attractions such as the New Forest Wildlife Park.
 With all that exercise under your belt, you won't feel too guilty about indulging in a traditional afternoon tea with us, or perhaps one might prefer a treatment at our health suite where you can also take a dip in the splash pool and relax in the sauna and steam rooms.